abouelkhair5/5GProvGen/model_notebooks/flash/README.md

+This code is adapted from the authors repo: https://github.com/DART-Laboratory/Flash-IDS.git

 # FLASH

 Welcome to the FLASH repository.
 Here, we offer the implementation details of the method introduced in our research paper titled "_FLASH: A Comprehensive Approach to Intrusion Detection via Provenance Graph Representation Learning_".